V-Pranathi/Advanced_Physical_Design/README.md

 ### <a name="5-1-timing-modelling-using-delay-tables"></a> 5.1 Timing modelling using delay tables ###
 **Extracting the LEF file**

 PnR tool does not need all informations from the .mag file like the logic part but only PnR boundaries, power/ground ports, and input/output ports.
 This is what a LEF file actually contains.
 So the next step is to extract the LEF file from Magic.
-But first, we need to follow guidelines of the PnR tool for the standard cells:
-* The input and output ports lies on the intersection of the horizontal and vertical tracks (ensure the routes can reach that ports).
+The guidelines for using the PnR (Place and Route) tool for designing standard cells in the context of digital integrated circuit design.
+These guidelines are crucial for ensuring that the standard cells can be properly placed and routed within the chip's layout.
+* _Input and Output Ports at Intersection of Tracks:_ This guideline suggests that the input and output ports of your standard cells should be located at the intersection of horizontal and vertical tracks.
+In other words, when you place your standard cells on the chip's layout, make sure that the pins or ports are aligned with the grid formed by the horizontal and vertical routing tracks.
+This ensures that the routing resources can easily connect to these ports without overlapping or congestion issues.
-* The width of the standard cell must be odd multiple of the tracks horizontal pitch and height must be odd multiples of tracks vertical pitch.
+* _Odd Multiples of Track Pitch for Width and Height:_ The width and height of your standard cells should be designed in such a way that they are odd multiples of the horizontal and vertical track pitches, respectively.
+This is important for several reasons:
+   1. Alignment with Routing Grid: Using odd multiples ensures that the cells align properly with the grid, making it easier to connect them to other cells and routing resources.
+   2. Avoiding Half-Track Offset: Using odd multiples avoids half-track offsets, which can complicate routing and introduce timing issues.
 To check these guidelines, we need to change the grid of Magic to match the actual metal tracks.
 The pdks/sky130A/libs.tech/openlane/sky130_fd_sc_hd/tracks.info contains those metal informations.

 	cd /home/pranathi/.volare/volare/sky130/versions/78b7bc32ddb4b6f14f76883c2e2dc5b5de9d1cbc/sky130A/libs.tech/openlane/sky130_fd_sc_hd